mesaugat/theboring.dev/content/ramblings/you-dont-know-what-you-dont-know.md

 draft: false
 ---

-When you are working with computers and encounter a problem, there are situations but don't know where the problem arises.
+When you are working with computers and encounter a problem, there are situations that you don't know where the problem is.
 If you and your team have written a piece of software, you might figure out what the problem is and patch it up.
-However, we often encounter issues that we do have a solution for, but we don't know the underlying problem.
+However, we often encounter issues that we have a solution for, but we don't know the underlying problem.
 These problems could have come from the code itself, the operating system, the network, an external dependency or anything else.
 Let's call this problem a __"You Don't Know Problem"__.

 There are two ways to go about the "You Don't Know Problem."